 Fall is one of the most invigorating seasons in Albuquerque.
 The cooler temperatures are perfect for exploring the outdoors and savoring ABQ's many comfort foods and beverages.
 Albuquerque's fall events are spectacular celebrations, whether they include hot air balloons soaring through the skies or intricate Día de los Muertos calaveras.
 Below are some of the ways that locals and visitors fall in love with Albuquerque all over again every autumn.

-¡Globalquerque!, at the National Hispanic Cultural Center, brings together musicians from around the world for two days of cultural expression and exchange, with artists at the 2017 festival visiting from countries including Mali, Georgia, Senegal, Venezuela and Korea.
+¡Globalquerque!
+World Music Festival, at the National Hispanic Cultural Center, brings together musicians from around the world for two days of cultural expression and exchange, with artists at the 2018 festival visiting from countries including Turkey, Egypt, South Korea, Italy, Ireland, Cuba and more.
 The free Global Fiesta, on the second day of the festival, also features educational workshops and performances.

 Halloween offers plenty of opportunities for scares, such as Dragon's House of Horrors and Quarantine: The Curse at Expo New Mexico, the fairgrounds for the New Mexico State Fair.
 (Throughout the year, you can experience the spooky thrills of the Ghost Tours of Old Town and the Albucreepy Downtown Ghost Walk.)
 In late October and early November, celebrate Día de los Muertos with the Day of the Tread, a day of charitable bike riding around the city, and the Muertos y Marigold Parade and Celebration, an unforgettable festival for Día de los Muertos, the ancient Mexican tradition honoring loved ones who have died.
 The Marigold Parade and Celebration has a street parade and food and art vendors; the abundant calavera (skull) artistry and attire are remarkable.

-The 2017 dates for the above events are: New Mexico State Fair, Sept.
-7-17; Salsa Fiesta, Sept.
-9; ¡Globalquerque!, Sept.
-22-23; Albuquerque International Balloon Fiesta?, Oct.
-7-15; American Indian Arts Festival, Oct.
-7-8; Day of the Tread, Oct.
-29; and Marigold Parade and Festival, Nov.
-5. Dragon's House of Horrors and Quarantine run throughout October.
+The 2018 dates for the above events are: New Mexico State Fair, Sept.
+6-16; ¡Globalquerque!, Sept.
+21-22; Albuquerque International Balloon Fiesta®, Oct.
+6-14; American Indian Arts Festival, Oct.
+6-7; Day of the Tread, Oct.
+28; and Marigold Parade and Festival, Nov.
+4. Dragon's House of Horrors and Quarantine run throughout October.

 Fall Outdoor Activities